Pet Peeves Part 1: Couture Critters Are Expensive!

 Some dogs love to dress up (my sister's dog, a Lab-Sharpei-Chow mix pictured here with my sis), likes to strut around in my brother-in-law's t-shirts.
 You've never seen a dog with prouder body language than Zero once you put a t-shirt over his giant head.
 But of my own dogs, only one tolerates his rain slicker; the other throws himself bodily against any available surface in an attempt to remove any stitch of clothing on his long, fat little body.

 Neither of them particularly likes being dressed up as a pumpkin, as much as I want to subject them to it.
 Believe me, I love the idea of getting them dolled up and photographed.

 But I also think it's important to figure out what is best for your pet.
 Take the rain coat example — I finally determined that it simply wasn't going to work with one of the dogs.
 He doesn't mind getting rained on, and it only takes me a minute to towel him off, so now I know not to waste my money on buying clothes for him.

 A local Seattle blogger named Ben Huh (whose family moniker has officially eclipsed Momofuku as Best Last Name Ever) runs a cutey-petooty site called Itchmo that tracks Seattle pet happenings, and he posted a helpful article about saving money on pet food that I found useful.
-That's his wife Emily, with their pooch Nemo in the picture.
 It was because of Ben's site that I decided to start a five-part series of posts on the cost of pet ownership, and include some tips on how to reduce those costs.
 Well, that, and finding out what our Sarah spends on her turtle every month.